SyedQaviUddin/food-wastage-management/README.md

 Set main.py as the entry point.

-Provide MySQL connection details in secrets.toml or switch to SQLite.
+Make sure food_system.db is included in the repo (or generate it on startup from CSVs).

-## 📜 License
+📜 License
 This project is licensed under the MIT License – see the LICENSE file for details.

-## 📧 Contact
+📧 Contact
-For queries or suggestions, reach out at  > sqavi037@gmail.com <
+For queries or suggestions, reach out at sqavi037@gmail.com